Elizabeth-Edwards-Lab/rdase_db/README.md

 ## Project Partners

-> The Reductive Dehalogenase Database is a joint project from [Wishart Lab Group](http://www.wishartlab.com/) at University of Alberta and [Elizabeth Edwards' Lab](https://www.labs.chem-eng.utoronto.ca/edwards/) at University of Toronto.
+> The Reductive Dehalogenase Database is a joint project from [Elizabeth Edwards' Lab](https://www.labs.chem-eng.utoronto.ca/edwards/) in the BioZone Centre for Applied Bioscience and Bioengineering at the University of Toronto and [Wishart Lab Group](http://www.wishartlab.com/) at University of Alberta.
 BLAST is a registered trademark of the [National Library of Medicine](https://www.nlm.nih.gov/).